kubernetes-study-guide/Kubernetes-Study-Guide/Section-15-Install-Kubernetes-the-kubeadm-way/10-configure-local-kubectl-client/transcript.md

+Installing kubectl on the master and worker nodes is actually optional - https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/

 It's great that we can now use kubectl when ssh into a master kubemaster.
 But it's bad practice to ssh into you kubemasters just to use kubectl.
 Instesad you should use your workstation's kubectl client to interact with your cluster.
 To do that we need to configure our ~/.kube/config.
 We'll do that by running the following commands: